Coyoote/OrderDesk-Sync-App/Readme.md

 ## Getting started
 * First you need to create a test account here: https://app.orderdesk.me/account-setup
 * Generate your Store ID and API key here: https://app.orderdesk.me/settings/api
-* Add new custom orders to your store in 'New' folder
+* Add new custom orders to your store

 ### Dependencies
 * Node v12.16.3 and higher